1005jsc/artist_website/README.md

 Any use of website's asset without permission is rejected.

-All of Cho Yong Nam's works and assets related to his works are entitle to protection under Korean Fine Arts Association.
+All of Cho Yong Nam's works and assets related to his works are entitle to protection under Gwangju Fine Arts Association.

 Copyright © 2023- Artist Cho Yong Nam